yashmudgal05/End-to-End-Speech-Recognition/README.md

 - Extracting features from audio data, The most importent step in ML is extracting features from raw data.

-- In this section we will see how to extract features from raw audio/speech
+- In this section I have included how to extract features from raw audio/speech
 - 1. What is simple wave and how it look likes ?
 - 2. What is complex wave and how it look likes ?
 - 3. What is audio/speech wave and how it look likes ?